 - Progressive return to activities and

 Enough immunity must be present in the community through natural immunity or immunization to allow unrestricted activity across all domains.
-Given COVID-19’s prevalence in the community with no immunization in existence, this phase will take time to achieve.
+Given COVID-19’s prevalence in the community, this phase will take time to achieve.